 A natural climate solution

-Land offers a double benefit for the climate, helping to both absorb greenhouse gases and prevent further emissions that would otherwise come from its development or conversion to a less carbon-rich vegetation type.
-Land ecosystems (grasslands, wetlands, forests) are the most effective natural solution available for the uptake (“sequestration”) and storage of carbon from the atmosphere, whereas man-made carbon capture technologies are still in their infancy.
+Natural land offers a double benefit for the climate, helping to both absorb greenhouse gases and prevent further emissions that would otherwise come from its development or conversion to a less carbon-rich vegetation type.
+Land ecosystems (forests, wetlands, and natural grasslands) are the most effective natural solution available for the uptake (“sequestration”) and storage of carbon from the atmosphere, whereas man-made carbon capture technologies are still in their infancy.
 (Natural climate solutions for the United States, Joseph E. Fargione et al., Science Advances 14 Nov 2018: Vol. 4, no. 11)

-Further, the way land is used when it is developed can significantly affect greenhouse gas emissions, potentially exacerbating the adverse effects of development.
+Further, the way land is used when it is developed or managed can significantly affect greenhouse gas emissions.
 Agriculture, forestry, manufacturing, and the energy and transportation required to support them, can have negative impacts on the climate if not carefully considered and planned.

-There are three critical ways land conservation addresses climate change:
+There are four critical ways land conservation addresses climate change:

-1. Protecting existing forests from conversion helps to prevent increasing land-based carbon emissions, and lets forests continually sequester more and more carbon as they age.
+1. Protecting existing forests from conversion to developed or open land helps to prevent increasing land-based carbon emissions, and sequester more carbon than these alternative land uses.

-1. Sustainably managing forests–where the growth of the forest is greater than what is removed by harvest or nature– yield long-lived wood products that can displace carbon-intensive building materials (i.e., steel and concrete).
+1. Sustainably managing forests – where the growth of the forest is greater than what is removed by harvest – yield long-lived wood products that can displace carbon-intensive building materials (i.e., steel and concrete).